 Temperature of Pecans

 Storing the nuts at low temperatures helps in retaining the fresh flavor of nuts, their color, aroma and texture too.
 Pecan halves have a longer shelf-life than pecan pieces because there is less surface area exposed.
-Inshell pecans or unshelled pecans can be stored for about one and a half years at temperatures of about 0°C (32°F) to 2.2°C (36°F).
-When stored at -17° C (0°F), the storage life may extend to about 5 years.
+Inshell pecans or unshelled pecans can be stored for about 18 months at temperatures of about 0°C (32°F) to 2.2°C (36°F).
+When stored at -17° C (0°F), the storage life may extend to about 2 years.
 It is possible to store in-shell pecans at room temperatures for short periods.
-If you want to keep them longer than 4 months, then refrigeration is required.
+If you want to keep them longer than 1 month, then refrigeration is required.
 For more than one year, the cracked or shelled pecans should be kept in a freezer.
 Pecans taken out of frozen storage should be thawed slowly at temperatures of about 7.2°C (45°F) or 10°C (50 °F) before exposing to a higher temperature.
-It’s recommended that pecans be stored in brine or freon refrigerant cooled rooms.
+It’s recommended that pecans be stored in freon refrigerant cooled rooms and not ammonia refrigeration units.
+An ammonia leak will cause the pecan meats to turn black.

 Did you know that Millican Pecan offers fresh pecans halves, texas pecan pie, pecan gift baskets for sale at a pocket-friendly price?
 U.S. retail orders above $99 come with free shipping on lower 48 states.